 The Legal Risk Is Real

-Web accessibility lawsuits have exploded over the last several years.
-Thousands of ADA digital accessibility cases are filed every year in U.S. courts.
-The targets range from Fortune 500 companies to small businesses, school districts, and local governments.
-Even organizations that are genuinely trying can get hit with demand letters.
+Web accessibility lawsuits have climbed almost every year for most of a decade, and the targets range from Fortune 500 companies to small businesses, school districts, and local governments.
+Even organizations that are genuinely trying can get hit with a demand letter.
+We break down the numbers, who gets sued, and the landmark cases (Domino's, Target, and more) in ADA Website Lawsuits Are Surging.

 Good-Faith Effort Matters